 The UCLA Primary Care Program takes tremendous pride in an innovative and dynamic curriculum designed to develop high-quality general internists who can adapt to the evolving role of the primary care physician.
 We subscribe to the “clinic-first” model, believing that caring for patients in clinic is the most important and relevant curriculum to develop excellent primary care physicians.
 We provide our trainees with the broad clinical exposure to health systems and diverse patient populations required to excel in managing the myriad of conditions seen in practice.
 Our graduates are not only trained to provide excellent clinical care, but are also poised to become leaders and advocates in their organizations and communities.
-Key features of our training program include:

 Community Medicine and Focus Sessions

 During each +2-ambulatory block, interns and junior residents have a scheduled Community Medicine session, where they experience first-hand, clinic and community resources, street outreach and home visits.
 As senior residents, this protected ‘Focus session’ time may be used to explore a resident’s own unique clinical interests.

 Through unique clinical experiences, mentoring, and projects, we encourage our residents to develop areas of primary care expertise.
 Examples of previous resident areas of interest include Women’s Health, HIV Primary Care, East-West medicine, Quality Improvement, and Medical Education.
 In addition to imbedding these interests as a senior resident during +2 weeks, our trainees have time to explore clinical interests in the form of Selectives.